FaezeAzimi/SFSchlr-scheduler/README.md

 # SFSchlr-scheduler
-SFSchlr is a function scheduler for serverless envirnoment.
+SFSchlr is a function scheduler for serverless environment.

 please copy the code into '/opt' directory. you must have this path: '/opt/scheduler/*'